-Holiday Card Templates for 2017 are here!
+Holiday Card Templates are here!

 Holiday card season is coming up and if your weather is anything like what we’ve had around here, it’s the perfect time to get family photos taken.
 The fall colors are beautiful in Omaha right now.
 My husband and I recently took a trip to Los Angeles and kept thinking, “Why don’t we live here?!”
 We loved everything about it.
 But now we’re second-guessing ourselves and admiring all of the beauty on our very own street.